Tricia Zarro, Chair, Board of Directors

 Mike is recognized for his unique combination of strategic thinking skills coupled with his inspiring and energetic personality.
 He enjoys partnering with others to solve complex business challenges that help people live better, more independent and fulfilling lives.
 Mike shares a passion for utilizing service dogs to help people reach their full potential.
 For several years, he volunteered his professional services at a major guide dog organization where he made significant contributions in marketing and strategy.
 Mike graduated with a BBA in Marketing and Business Management from Northeastern University.
 He lives in Yorktown Heights, NY with his wife Andrea, two daughters and their dog.

-Dr. Jody Sandler, Board of Directors, President & Chief Executive Officer
+Dr. Jody Sandler, Co-Founder, President & Chief Executive Officer

 Jody has been a practicing veterinarian for 28 years.
 He graduated from the Cornell University College of Veterinary Medicine with his DVM in 1988, after receiving his BS in Biology from Binghamton University.
 He was a staff clinician at a private veterinary hospital on Long Island for two years before becoming the first Director of Veterinary Services for Guiding Eyes for the Blind in 1990.
 He remained in that role until 2014, when he assumed the role of Chief Operating Officer in which he supervised 55 staff members and provided leadership in the strategic planning process and implementation of new programmatic initiatives.